elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 It's important to call the `UseElmahIoExtensionsLogging` method **after** any calls to `UseElmahIo`, `UseAuthentication`, and other exception handling middleware but **before** `UseMvc` and `UseEndpoints`.
 If you experience logged errors without the HTTP context, try moving the `UseElmahIoExtensionsLogging` method as the first call in the `Configure` method.

+The `Elmah.Io.AspNetCore.ExtensionsLogging` package logs form values from POST requests.
+By default, multipart content is ignored to avoid "stream already read" exceptions or performance issues with large file uploads.

+If you need to log form values from multipart requests (excluding actual file content), you must explicitly enable it:

+- Controllers: Add the `[EnableElmahIoMultipartBodyLogging]` attribute.
+- Minimal API: Use the `.EnableElmahIoMultipartBodyLogging()` extension.

+To protect sensitive data (like passwords), you can disable form logging entirely for specific endpoints:

+- Controllers: Add the `[DisableElmahIoFormLogging]` attribute.
+- Minimal API: Use the `.DisableElmahIoFormLogging()` extension.

+Important: For these attributes to work, `UseElmahIoExtensionsLogging` must be placed after `UseRouting` in your `Program.cs` file.
+Both the attribute and extension method require version `5.4.75` or newer of the `Elmah.Io.AspNetCore.ExtensionsLogging` package.

 ## Logging from a console application

 Choose the right framework version: